 - Must not unreasonable exclude coverage for perils inherent to the activities of the exchange program in which the exchange visitor participates.

-Coverage for the family members of non‐ students is very expensive ‐ $3,000 or more per year for an adult couple with additional costs for children.
-In the U.S., certain kinds of elective medical care, such as eyeglasses or dentistry, are ordinarily not covered by insurance, and they are very expensive.
-To the extent possible, Exchange Visitors should take care of those needs before leaving home or purchase supplementary vision or dental insurance.
+Coverage for families can be very expensive ‐ $3,000 or more per year for an adult couple with additional costs for children.
+In the U.S., maternity care and certain kinds of elective medical care, such as eyeglasses or dentistry, are ordinarily not covered by insurance, and they are very expensive.
+To the extent possible, Exchange Visitors should take care of those needs before leaving home or purchase supplemental policies as needed.
 For more information on healthcare in the U.S., please see this section of the ISSS website.

-You will be offered health insurance as part of your benefits package at UofSC, but it does not meet the J-1 minimum deductible requirement, so ISSS recommends in most cases that you decline coverage through PEBA.
+You may be offered access to health insurance as part of your benefits package at USC, but these plans do not meet DOS regulations due to the policies’ deductible amounts.
+ISSS recommends in most cases that you decline coverage through PEBA.
 Please see below for more information on accepted health insurance plans.

-Most exchange visitors will have to purchase insurance independently, and make arrangements before they arrive to the U.S., or soon after their arrival.
-ISSS recommends the following insurance companies with J-1 Compliant Plans:
+Exchange Visitors will have to purchase insurance independently before they arrive to the U.S. ISSS recommends the following insurance companies with J-1 compliant plans:

 All J-1 Exchange Visitors are required to purchase repatriation insurance for all J-1 and J-2 visa holders.
-ISSS recommends the following options:
+If you elect to purchase a qualifying medical insurance policy separately that does not include evacuation/repatriation benefits, ISSS recommends the following supplemental option: